xyproto/wavecarve/README.md

 ### Results

-Here is the example audio I used:
+Here is the example audio I used as an input file:

 https://github.com/xyproto/wavecarve/raw/main/wav/example.wav